 If you want more of that, both Lifebook and Habit of Ferocity can help out you figure out your goals and what you want most out of life.
 Although, I would recommend taking Lifebook first, then Hero, Genius, Legend second, and Habit of Ferocity third.
-They will build on each other and give you a solid six or more months of (definitely more than 66 days) of really focusing in on your life and what you want most.
+They will build on each other and give you a solid six or more months (definitely more than 66 days) of really focusing on your life and what you want most.

 But, if you have an idea of what the most awesome you would look like, then this quest is going to help you start setting up the physical and mental habits to help get you there.